PLAYER : RATING ERROR POINTS PLAYED (%) 1 Stockfish 15 : 3692 47 531.0 680 78.1% 2 Shashchess 18.2 : 3648 44 911.0 1155 78.9% 3 Crystal 3.2 : 3582 45 421.0 612 68.8% 4 Koivisto 8.0 : 3472 48 401.0 680 59.0% 5 Berserk 8.5.1 : 3460 45 244.0 544 44.9% 6 Slowchess 2.8 : 3443 48 253.0 408 62.0% 7 Rubiche

 - All the tested chess engines are freely downloadable from Intenet, except for the programs I’ve bought myself years ago, and are all limited to 1 core.

-- Only the best version of Stockfish is shown in the “Top 10”, and some of the strongest derivatives (such as Shashchess for example).
+- Only the best version of Stockfish is shown in the “Top 10”, I’ve removed all derivatives (such as Shashchess for example).
 In the full rating list I’ve included them all (past SF versions, derivatives, clones…).

 - The main goal of this rating list, made for my exclusive enjoyment, was to estimate the level of play of modern engines, with respect to the older ones, but also to evaluate the actual playing strenght of many engines I loved in my youth (the already cited Battleches, for example).